ktor-doc-jp/ktor-doc-jp/pages/features/authentication.md

 Ktor defines two concepts: credentials and principals.

-* A principal is something that can be authenticated: an user, a computer, a group, etc.
+* A principal is something that can be authenticated: a user, a computer, a group, etc.
 * A credential is an object that represent a set of properties for the server to authenticate a principal: a couple of user/password, an API key and a authenticated payload signature, etc.